marix1993/microservices_architecture_with_docker_and_k8/README_Docker_K8.md

 - Microservices architecture introduces a higher level of complexity due to the larger number of services, inter-service communication, and management of distributed systems.
 It requires proper design, monitoring, and orchestration mechanisms to ensure effective coordination and scalability.

+## What is Docker?

+- Docker is a software platform that allows you to package, distribute, and run applications in a containerized environment.

+- Think of a container as a lightweight, isolated package that contains everything an application needs to run, such as the code, runtime, system tools, and libraries.
+Docker provides tools and a runtime environment to create and manage these containers.

 ## What is Containerisation?